Licensed professionals can receive the latest Listerine clinical information and patient resources.

 What is new, however, is the approach designed and taken by J&J in a recent clinical study.
-By strictly following the protocol set forth by the American Dental Association and by engaging daily dental care professional (DHCP) supervision, this clinical trial has raised the bar in oral health research standards.
+By conducting research at an ADA-qualified site and by engaging daily dental health care professional (DHCP) supervision Monday through Friday for 12 weeks, this clinical trial helped to ensure the best possible supervision standards.

 Although Johnson & Johnson developed the criteria and controls of the study, placing it in an independent clinical research facility was critical to the credibility of the outcomes.

-For clinical and or laboratory research conducted at external testing sites, J&J, voluntarily applied for qualified status evaluation through the ADA Seal of Acceptance Program.
+In choosing the testing site, J&J made the decision to follow the strict criteria that meet ADA-accepted testing-site guidelines.
 For the qualification evaluation, a select team of dental experts inspected the facility, reviewed the accuracy of data collection procedures, and determined the experience and training of directors and staff.
 Once the testing site met these strict criteria and only then, did it earn qualified status.

 ONLY FIVE SITES ARE QUALIFIED UNDER ADA GUIDELINES